 Due to its complexity the part tends to attract those individuals who are up for a challenge &/or who are technically strong musicians.
 New songs are keenly learnt and a real baritone will hardly contain her excitement at hearing all four parts sung together for the first time.

-Singing along with Elton John, Michael Bublé, Lighthouse Family or the like?
+Enjoy singing along with Elton John, Michael Bublé, Lighthouse Family or the like?
 We want you!

 It may sound strange that in Barbershop Harmony singing the lower voices are termed baritone and bass instead of altos and contraltos.
 However, ladies lucky enough to be born with (or have acquired) this lovely, mellow, deep, rich vocal quality are a genuine asset to any Quartet or Chorus.